cphill11/readme-generator/newReadme.md

 ## Installation
-install node
+blab

 ## Usage
-build a rainbow
+poker

 ## License
-MIT
+Apache

 ## Contribution
-build it all
+do eeet

 ## Tests
-bleeb blarb bloob
+all of them

 ## Questions

-If you have any questions, please contact me through email at bleeber or through github at .
+If you have any questions, please contact me through email at bloob or through github at .